 The lever is situated between the front seats.
 The brake is applied to the rear wheels.
-In order to obtain the best possible performance of the parking brake, the brake linings should be broken in, see page 39.

 Parking brake reminder light

 The reminder light PARKING BRAKE on the instrument panel comes on whenever the parking brake lever is not fully released and the ignition is on.